-This one-of-a-kind series is open to all interns – not just TFAS students – and attracts more than 1,000 interns each year, putting young people face-to-face with prominent leaders advancing the cause for freedom.
+The Capitol Hill Lecture series is a one-of-a-kind event open to all interns – not only TFAS students – and attracts 1,500 young leaders each year, putting young people face to face with prominent leaders advancing the cause for freedom.

-The Capitol Hill Lecture Series on “Free Markets, Individual Liberty and Civil Society” is a free educational opportunity for Washington, D.C. interns to hear firsthand from today’s leaders in liberty.
-The annual series is held in partnership with the office of Senator Rand Paul and made possible through the generous support of the Einhorn Family Foundation.
+This annual series on “Free Markets, Individual Liberty and Civil Society” is a free educational opportunity for Washington, D.C., interns to hear firsthand from today’s leaders in liberty.
+The annual series is held in partnership with the Office of Senator Rand Paul of Kentucky.
+The Capitol Hill Lecture Series is generously sponsored by the Einhorn Family Foundation.

 “The series inspired me to do what these people do.
 The speakers are really at the top of their field fighting for these values and the free market.
 We all have dreams to be leaders when we grow up.
-What’s cool is to see the people who are paving the way for us to be the next generation of leaders, and it’s great to hear from them on how we can contribute to the cause.”
+What’s cool is to see the people who are paving the way for us to be the next generation of leaders, and it’s great to hear from them on how we can contribute to the cause.” – Austin Sheehy ’15

-Wednesday, June 13
+Wednesday, June 23

-U.S. Senator Rand Paul of Kentucky and U.S. Senator Mike Lee of Utah
+Senator Rand Paul of Kentucky